ankush5007/Nosql/Nosql.md

 Ques 7 - Difference between Sharded Nothing and Shared disk Architecture Explain? or
-Ques 7 - Shared Nothing Architecture: The Key to Scale Your App to Millions of Users Explain?
+Ques 7 - Shared Nothing Architecture: The Key to Scale Your App to Millions of Users Explain? or
+Ques 7 - Why Old based typical file system can not scaled as horizental scaling Explain ?
 Ans 7
 =====
 Reference